hmslima/sambahsacompletegrammar/sambahsa.md

 **Ihdi! –** go! *instead* “eih(e)!”

-A imperative in the 3^rd^ persons is possible suffixing the -u to the conjugated verb, it it doesn't change the accentuation.
+An imperative in the 3^rd^ persons is possible by suffixing the -u to the conjugated verb, if it doesn't change the accentuation.

 **Is maurdher nehct –** the murderer perishs